araknast/bird-dung-crab-spider/readme.md

       the site.
 - The number of links on each website is is stored as an integer value with keys in the format `nl:<url>`.
-- The PageRanks for each website are stored in the zset `pr` where each key member is a url and each score is the corresponding PageRank.
+- The PageRanks for each website are stored in the hset `pr` where each key member is a url and each value is the corresponding PageRank.
     - The spider will initialize the PageRank of any new page to 0.
 Calculation should happen after the spider has stopped.